 AI data management and governance

 Another important factor is data access.
 Does the organization have the proper mechanisms in place to deliver data in a secure and efficient manner to the users who need it?

 As such, part of the data management strategy needs to ensure that users -- machines and people -- have easy and fast access to data.
 It should be accessible from a variety of endpoints, including mobile devices via wireless networks.

 Access also raises a number of privacy and security issues, so data access controls are important.
 Companies need to look at technologies such as identity and access management and data encryption tools as part of their data management and governance strategies.

-No discussion of artificial intelligence infrastructure would be complete without mentioning the growing impact of the internet of things (IoT).
-IoT involves gathering and analyzing data from countless devices, products, sensors, assets, locations, vehicles, etc., that are connected via the internet.
-AI and IoT are closely tied because organizations need to apply intelligence to gain insights from all the information coming in from connected things.
+No discussion of artificial intelligence infrastructure would be complete without mentioning its intersection with the internet of things (IoT).
+The artificial intelligence internet of things (AIoT) involves gathering and analyzing data from countless devices, products, sensors, assets, locations, vehicles, etc., with IoT and using AI and machine learning to optimize data management and analytics.
+AIoT is crucial to gaining insights from all the information coming in from connected things.

-Gartner estimates that 8.4 billion connected things were in use worldwide in 2017, up 31% from 2016, and that number will reach 20.4 billion by 2020.
-Imagine the staggering amount of data generated by connected objects, and it will be up to companies to integrate, manage and secure all of this information.
+Gartner estimates that 4.81 billion enterprise and automotive connected things were in use worldwide in 2019, and that number will reach 5.81 billion by 2020, and a projected additional 3.5 billion 5G endpoints in 2020 alone.
+Imagine the staggering amount of data generated by connected objects, and it will be up to companies and their AI tools to integrate, manage and secure all of this information.

 From an artificial intelligence infrastructure standpoint, companies need to look at their networks, data storage, data analytics and security platforms to make sure they can effectively handle the growth of their IoT ecosystems.
 That includes data generated by their own devices, as well as those of their supply chain partners.